Club Case Study: Mercia striving to teach discipline and skills in safe space

-Since its formation last year, Mercia Boxing Club have expanded their work greatly – and has plans to widen their reach still further in the future.
+Since its formation last year, Mercia Boxing Club have expanded their work greatly – and has plans to widen its reach still further in the future.

 About the club